 When I was a student, I was advised that good work comes from a good environment and good team work.
 I work in my room/studio where there is enough space and drawings and test pieces can be scattered.
 There are some cooperating companies in Europe and Asia where I can work with necessary mediums.
 It is great to see that my expertise and their know-how are synchronized, and it starts to create new ideas.

 Who do you look up to when it comes to aesthetics?

 Francis Bacon, Atoni Tapies, Itō Jakuchū, Ryūsei Kishida, Libensky, Richard Deacon, Anthony Caro, Bill Viola.

 What currently inspires you and which other artists do you admire and why?

 These days, I like old ceramics from the Silk Road period and Buddhism sculpture from the 7th century.
 And I also like Do Ho Suh’s art project “Almost Home”.
-The project has roots in his rental room for several years and a lot of important element comes from his experience of being there.
+The project has roots in his rental room and a lot of important elements come from his experience of being there.
 Installation in this project is made in thin textile.
 It is a large construction, actually, but it looks so sensitive, gentle and so delicate.
-It looks as if it is contracted with one’s memory or unconsciousness…..
+It looks as if it is constructed with one’s memory or unconsciousness…..